It's Fun to go Green! Art Programming (Ages 5-12 emphasis)

 appeared in the youth librarian publication Voices of Youth Advocates

 magazine.
-She recently received a recommended review from Teacher Librarians
+She received received a recommended review from Teacher Librarians

 magazine for her Teens Go Green!
 Tips,